etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 ## Data Management

-Now that we've completed some initial investigation and have started to identify the possible feautures available in our dataset, we need to structure our data on disk in a way that we can load into Scikit-Learn in a repeatable fashion for continued analysis.
-My proposal is to use the `sklearn.datasets.base.Bunch` object to load the data into `data` and `target` attributes respectively, similar to how Scikit-Learn's toy datasets are structured.
-Using this object to manage our data will mirror the native API and allow us to easily copy and paste code that demonstrates classifiers and technqiues with the built in datasets.
-Importantly, this API will also allow us to communicate to other developers and our future-selves exactly how to use the data.
+Now that we've completed some initial investigation and have started to identify the possible features available in our dataset, we need to structure our data on disk in a way that can be loaded into Scikit-Learn in a repeatable fashion for continued analysis.
+We suggest using the `sklearn.datasets.base.Bunch` object to load the data into `data` and `target` attributes respectively, similar to how Scikit-Learn's toy datasets are structured.
+Using this object to manage our data will mirror the native Scikit-Learn API and allow us to easily copy-and-paste code that demonstrates classifiers and techniques with the built-in datasets.
+Importantly, this API will also allow us to communicate to other developers and our future-selves about exactly how to use the data.

 In order to organize our data on disk, we'll need to add the following files: